-55. Remuneration of officers will only be made through the payroll and against posts authorised in the budgeted establishment approved by the Board.

-56. Allowances and expenses claimed by Board members and volunteers will be paid through the payroll in accordance with the same rules that apply to officers' pay.

-57. All monthly payments will be paid on 20th day of the month.
-If this date falls on the weekend or a bank holiday, payment will be made on the nearest prior working day.
-All-weekly payments will be made on the Friday of the week following the week worked on submission of a timesheet authorised by the House Manager.
-Payment will be made by BACS transfer.

-58. It is the responsibility of the Chief Executive Officer to notify Publica's Cotswold-District Council Personnel Service or Payroll Service of details of starters, leavers and other payroll information (including additional hours, allowance or expense claims, NI numbers, bank details and P45s) within the deadline for making payment on the following pay day (usually 6th day of the month).
-59. It is the responsibility of the Publica's Cotswold District Council Service to arrange tax, NI and pension contributions, and any other authorised deduction for each officer in accordance with national calculations and Inland Revenue deadlines.
-End of year returns will be completed by Publica Cotswold District Council Payroll in accordance with Inland Revenue deadlines.

-60. The Office Manager is responsible for liaising with the Payroll Service and for the distribution of payslips and other payroll documentation to individual members, officers and volunteers.

-61. Claims for additional payments (e.g. overtime, allowances, expenses) must be completed and signed by the member, officer or volunteer claiming, checked for accuracy by the Office Manager or Administrative Assistant and authorised by the Chief Executive Officer.
-Expenses should be claimed within one month.
+- 51. Remuneration of officers will only be made through the payroll and against posts authorised in the budgeted establishment approved by the Board. - 52.
+Allowances and expenses claimed by Board members and volunteers will be paid through the payroll in accordance with the same rules that apply to officers' pay. - 53.
+All monthly payments will be paid on the 20th day of the month.
+If this date falls on the weekend or a bank holiday, payment will be made on the nearest prior working day. - 54.
+The Chief Executive Officer has accountability for notifying the payroll service provider of details of starters, leavers and other payroll information (including additional hours, allowance or expense claims, NI numbers, bank details and P45s) within the deadline for making payment on the following pay day (usually 6th day of the month). - 55.
+It is the responsibility of the payroll service provider to arrange tax, NI and pension contributions, and any other authorised deduction for each officer in accordance with national calculations and Inland Revenue deadlines.
+End of year returns will be completed by the payroll service provider in accordance with Inland Revenue deadlines. - 56.
+The Finance Officer has accountability for liaising with the payroll service provider and for the distribution of payslips and other payroll documentation to individual members, officers and volunteers. - 57.
+Claims for additional payments (e.g. allowances and expenses) must be completed and signed by the member, officer or volunteer claiming and approved by the line manager of the claimant.
+If the amount being claimed exceeds the line manager's level of delegated authority the approval should be passed up the line management chain and signed by an officer with the appropriate level of delegated authority.
+Claims will also be checked for accuracy before passing to the payroll service provider for payment. - 58.
+Claims made by the Chief Executive Officer for additional payments should be approved by the Finance Officer. - 59.
+Expenses should be claimed within one month, and under no circumstances more than three months, of the date of the expense being incurred.